 Typically, YVEDDI sorts type of trips and frequency in such a manner that given vehicles and drivers service certain trips often by frequency of those trips.
-As an example, Figure 3 depicts YVEDDI trip number 54021, on Monday, September 27, 2021 in vehicle number 5207.
-In this trip number 54021, five people (children) were picked up from Headstart (pre-school program).
-Then all dropped off individually, consecutively, at their homes.
+As an example, Figure 9 depicts YVEDDI trip number 110, on Monday, August 23, 2021 in vehicle number 7104.
+In this trip number 110, five people were individually, consecutively picked up, and all dropped off at the Davie County Senior Center.
+Then all picked up at the same time from the Senior Center, and consecutively dropped off at their individual homes.
 This type of trip happens regularly each week, throughout the week.
 The letters 'a', 'b', 'c', 'd', and 'e', after PU and DO, indicate a rider.
 Repeat letters indicate that same rider.
-Therefore, PU-1a says one rider was picked up from a location, while DO-1a indicates the same rider was dropped-off at another destination.
-Whereas, PU-10a indicates that same rider 'a' was picked up from a location, and then DO-10a, indicates that same rider was dropped off at a different destination.
+Therefore, PU-1a says a single rider was picked up from a location, while DO-1a indicates the same rider was dropped-off at another destination (and was the first trip of service for trip number 110).
+Whereas, PU-10a indicates that same rider 'a' was picked up from a location, and then DO-10a, indicates that same rider was dropped off at a different destination (and that this particular trip was the 10th trip of service for trip number 110).
 In this scenario, rider 'a' took two trips, from point 'x' to 'y', then from 'y' back to 'x'.
 The '1' and the '10' in this scenario indicate that '1' was the first trip leg the vehicle made, and '10' indicates that was the 10th trip leg the vehicle made.
-Legs are paired, 'pick up and drop off', but sometimes one person goes to multiple destinations using our service, which is indicated in Figure 4, below in orange, with an asterisk, indicating how.
+Legs are paired, 'pick up and drop off', but sometimes one person goes to multiple destinations using our service, which is indicated in Figure 10, below in orange, with an asterisk, indicating how.

 Most YVEDDI transit service trips are medical in nature.
-Yadkin Dialysis Center is the most frequented medical establishment by YVEDDI and its riders.
-Other medical establishments include family medicine offices, dental offices, and medical facilities in Winston-Salem, North Carolina.
+Davie Kidney Center is the most frequented medical establishment by YVEDDI and its riders.
+Other medical establishments include family medicine offices, dental offices, and the Derrick L. Davis Cancer Center in Winston-Salem, North Carolina.
 Riders schedule their trips ahead of time, but are not always on time as how originally scheduled, so the software permits the driver to pick up and drop off other riders until the rider is ready to be picked up, not according to the original schedule.
-This often happens with medical trips, where a rider undergoes dialysis, but the medical facility is running late, and the driver has to return, at a later time, to pick the rider up and return them home.
+This often happens with medical trips, where a rider undergoes dialysis, but the medical facility is running late, and the driver has to return at a later time to pick the rider up and return them home.

-Employment trips range from small businesses to large chains like Vitro Pittsburgh Glass Works and CVS.
-While most people are dropped off at and picked up from these establishments, some people are only picked up after work to be taken home.
+Employment trips range from small businesses to large chains like Food Lion and Walmart.
+While most people are dropped off at, and picked up from these establishments.
+Some people are only picked up after work to be taken home.
+One individual was picked up from work, taken to school, then taken back to work five hours later after classes were over.